 Today about 20% of the nearly 70,000 acres of forest preserves are in a natural state.

 FUN FACT: If assembled all the forest preserves into one piece, it would cover about half of the City of Chicago

-Unfortunately 68% of those lands are in ecologically poor condition.
+Unfortunately the majority of our forest preserves are in ecologically poor condition.
 The good news is every weekend, in all parts of the county, teams of dedicated volunteers enjoy the company of other eco-minded people while saving the flora and fauna of some of the best natural areas in the state.

 We have a lot of work to do, and we need your help.
 So join us for a volunteer day, get outside and enjoy nature!

 View our handout on ecological restoration!
 What Is Eco Restoration?